FAQ

 • Relax before, during, and after the treatments to ensure maximum results.

-• Wear loose, comfortable clothing for easy access to Acupuncture points.
+• Wear loose, comfortable clothing for easy access to acupuncture points.
 I will provide a gown if needed.

 • It would be best to avoid a large meal right before and after treatment.
 However, I also advise not to be very hungry at the time of your visit.

 • The color, texture, coating, and shape of your tongue are indicative of your health.
-An Acupuncturist will use these attributes of your tongue to diagnose your health.
-Therefore, it is highly recommended not to scrape or clean your tongue 24-48 hours before your Acupuncture visit.
+An acupuncturist will use these attributes of your tongue to diagnose your health.
+Therefore, it is highly recommended not to scrape or clean your tongue 24-48 hours before your acupuncture visit.

 • After your visit, try to avoid stressful situations and try to prolong the calm status that you gained during your visit.